BlackThunder080/Noughts-and-Crosses/README.md

 # Noughts-and-Crosses
-A simple noughts and crosses game made for any browser
+Weird noughts and crosses game I made a gazillion years ago

-Download the files and then double click on index.html.
-Make sure all the files are in the same folder

-Have fun and enjoy!
+I'm pretty sure it works without any bugs ¯\_(ツ)_/¯